Geological history of North America: Mesozoic

 As the Triassic ended, Pangaea was breaking up into separate continents again.
 Rift valleys formed along the east coast as the North American, European and African plates diverged.
 This process created rifts down the east coast to Florida.
 One of these rift valleys was inundated with ocean water and became the young Atlantic Ocean.
 Volcanism related to the tectonic processes fracturing Pangaea also left deposits in the eastern US.
 At the end of the Triassic another mass extinction occurred.
 Globally, this extinction event wiped out roughly one quarter of families.
 Conodonts went completely extinct.
 Ammonoids barely survived.
 Brachiopods lost much of their former diversity as well.
 On land, most families of amphibians and reptiles became extinct.

 The eastern coast of the US became warmer and wetter during the Early Jurassic because the newly formed Atlantic Ocean brought it into contact with more humid air.
 Fossils spanning from the Late Triassic to Early Jurassic were preserved in the Newark Supergroup, which is found between the Canadian province Nova Scotia and South Carolina.
 Rifting continued in the eastern part of the country during the Early Jurassic as the eastern United States drifted apart from Greenland and Europe.
 The Pacific Plate forced its way under the North American plate, triggering geologic upheaval, including volcanism, on the west coast.
 Ichthyosaurs remained the dominant marine reptiles of the Early Jurassic, but as the Jurassic progressed that title was gradually transferred to the plesiosaurs.

 The stratigraphic unit known as the Morrison Formation was deposited during the Late Jurassic.
 These sediments are now exposed in Arizona, New Mexico, Oklahoma, Utah, Colorado, Wyoming, South Dakota, and Montana.
 At the time, this region of the country was home to forests of conifers, ginkgos, and tree ferns.
 Coal would later form from the remains of these plants.
 Local mammals diversified significantly during the Jurassic.
 The Morrison Formation is the best source of Jurassic mammal fossils in North America.
 Local dinosaurs included the ornithopod Camptosaurus, the sauropods Apatosaurus and Diplodocus, and the theropod Allosaurus.
 Unlike many periods of geologic history the Jurassic did not end in a mass extinction.
 There were, however, lesser extinction events going on at the time, with notable losses occurring among ammonoids and dinosaurs.

 During the Early Cretaceous the Gulf of Mexico began gradually expanding northward.
 On land, the eastern United States resembled the modern Mississippi Delta.
-It was a lowlying plain divided by rivers.
+It was a low-lying plain divided by rivers.
 A thick coat of vegetation covered the region in plants like club mosses, conifers, cycads, ferns, ginkgoes, horsetails, and early flowers.